 Video game addiction is certainly a contentious issue, especially with a number of specialists suggesting that it is a real addiction and other specialists claiming that it is not a true addiction in the same sense that drug abuse or gambling addiction is.

 Yet, there is evidence to show that playing video games to excess may negatively impact one’s life and relationships and lead some players to engage in risky or counterproductive behaviors.
-As such, it is quite crucial for people to be well aware of the various possible hazards of video game addiction and to take efforts to ensure that their video game usage is balanced and healthy.
+As such, it is quite crucial for people to be well aware of the various possible hazards of video game addiction and to make efforts to get over gaming addiction, ensuring their video game usage is balanced and healthy.

 What is a video game addiction?